gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-a-dataset.md

 After clicking **Submit** if a mandatory/**required** field is not given a popup will appear indicating that important information is missing.

-Users will not be able to progress unless all required fields are entered.
+You will not be able to progress unless all required fields are entered.

 ___
 ### Usage licence

-Users can attribute the appropriate licence from the dropdown list.
-There are four licenses to choose from, although all data produced by RRAP is by default attributed Copyright 'All rights reserved'.
-For details of each license please see the [Licenses](../licenses.md){:target="\_blank"} page.
+You can attribute the appropriate licence from the dropdown list.
+There are ten licences to choose from, although all data produced by RRAP is by default attributed Copyright 'All rights reserved'.
+For details of each licence please see the [Licenses](../licenses.md){:target="\_blank"} page.

 ___
 ### What happens during the minting dataset process?